VanessaCalimag/cp3402-adjunct-site/README.md

 	   - Locate footer > Delete name > upload downloaded icons

 ### Continued Development
+Login and Register Buttons
+- Part of navigation menu in the header section -> to create 2 separate buttons for each form.
+It can be customized under the theme's appearance in templates section.
+   - Navigate to pages > edit button
+	- Add block for buttons > move block on top of the header
+	- Customize name > add the links of the login and register pages

 Additional Site Pages
 - Newsletter -> currently using Forminator plugin that enables Newsletter subscription but can use a better plugin to incorporate actual Newsletter pages
+   [!NOTE]: Ongoing testing with newsletter creation and verification if subscribers are receiveing the notification

 - Forum for enhanced user engagement -> explore other suitable plugin as there are too many unnecessary details on the current extension

-- Separate the `strategies` of the website from About page and link to a `sponsorship` page or button
+- Separate the `strategies` from About page and link to a `sponsorship` page or button

 ## Deployment Workflow